Capital Left

 This is not a failed BRRRR — it's a successful capital-constrained rental acquisition.
 Post-Refi DSCR above 1.20x and Post-Refi CoC above 10% make this a legitimate long-term holding even without perfect capital recycle.

-If Capital Left exceeds $60K or refi produces shortfall, the BRRRR thesis is broken.
+If Capital Left exceeds $60K or refi produces shortfall, the scenario requires restructuring.
 Recovery options: (1) rehab more aggressively to force higher ARV before refi, (2) find aggressive LTV lender (80%+), (3) refinance later after market appreciation increases property value, (4) exit via sale as pure flip before seasoning period ends.
 Sometimes the best option is recognizing sunk cost and pivoting strategy — all four are better than continuing to feed a non-recycling deal.

 Applications of BRRRR Analysis